jfrog/JFrogMLExamples/bert_conda/README.md

 ## Overview

-This project demonstrates how to label sentiment in a text prompt using a pre-trained BERT model with [Qwak's Machine Learning Platform](https://www.qwak.com/).
+This project demonstrates how to label sentiment in a text prompt using a pre-trained BERT model with [JFrog ML](https://docs.qwak.com/docs/introduction).

 It showcases how to:
 - Define the QwakModel class
 - Initialize the pre-trained BERT model
-- Predict phrase sentiment using Qwak's API
+- Predict phrase sentiment using JFrog ML's API

-The code is designed to work seamlessly with Qwak's platform and serves as a practical example.
+The code is designed to work seamlessly with JFrog ML and serves as a practical example.
 <br>

 ## How to Test Locally